 Federal Policy ResourcesAdvancing Educational Technology in Teacher Preparation

 Developed by the US Department of Education’s Office of Education Technology, this policy brief outlines four guiding principles around how colleges/schools of education can better integrate technology into their teacher preparation programs.

 State Policy ResourcesAccelerating Educator Capacity: How Can States Reimagine Ed Tech Professional Learning?

 How is Wyoming recognizing and rewarding ISTE-certified educators through its state instructional technology endorsement program?Addressing Pre-Service Capacity in Ed Tech: How Can States Reimagine Educator Preparation?

-How is Connecticut implementing the ISTE Standards for Students by working with educator preparation programs?Course of Mind: Policy Recommendations to Activate Learning Sciences in Your State
+How is Connecticut implementing the student section of the ISTE Standards by working with educator preparation programs?Course of Mind: Policy Recommendations to Activate Learning Sciences in Your State

 How can states support the implementation of classroom practices and educational resources grounded in learning sciences?Course of Mind: Policy Recommendations to Activate Learning Sciences in Your District

 How can districts help educators understand and apply learning sciences in their classrooms?